CSC207-UofT/course-project-group-002-tut5101/phase0/progress_report.md

 - PlacedOrderQueue: A queue to hold the orders by customers for Kitchen to process

 ### Testing
-Created at least one test for all the methods in all of the classes I wrote as described in the coding part.
+Created at least one test for all the methods in all the classes I wrote as described in the coding part.